HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

       :-------------------------------------------------------------:  :----------------:        /
 ```

+In addition to the L1 caches, there could be a joint L2 cache to serve both L1 caches.
+On a simultaneously issued L1 cache request, the instruction cache request has priority.
 In contrast to the L1 caches, the L2 cache is physically indexed and physically tagged.
 The L2 cache is also inclusive, which means that a cache line entry in a L1 cache must exist also in the L2 cache.
 A cache flush operation can thus always assume that there is an entry in the L2 as the target block.

 ### Instructions to manage caches